West Wight Potter 15: Design

-The design originally had a gunter rig and was built from plywood.
-Stewart used a plywood hull as a plug and created a mold for making fiberglass hulls from At the same time the gunter rig was changed to a Marconi rig.
+The original English design had a gunter rig and was built from plywood.
+Stewart used a plywood hull as a plug and created a mold for making fiberglass hulls at the same time the gunter rig was changed to a Marconi rig.
 The design uses a long sail batten to hold the leech out, giving an appearance similar to a gaff rig.

-The West Wight Potter 15 is a recreational sailboat, built predominantly of fiberglass, with mahogany wood trim.
+The International Marine built West Wight Potter 15 is a recreational sailboat, made predominantly of fiberglass, with mahogany wood trim.
 It has a fractional sloop rig with aluminum spars.
-The hull has a spooned raked stem, a conventional transom, a transom-hung, kick-up rudder controlled by a tiller and a weighted, galvanized steel lifting keel.
-The hull design incorporates three skegs to reduce heeling.
+The hull has a spooned raked stem, a conventional transom, a transom-hung, kick-up rudder controlled by a tiller and a weighted, galvanized steel centerboard.
 It displaces 475 lb and carries 165 lb of ballast.
-The boat is equipped with foam flotation and its self-righting and self-bailing.
-It can be equipped with an asymmetrical spinnaker of 69 sqft or a conventional spinnaker of 85 sqft.
+The boat is equipped with foam flotation and self-bailing cockpit.
+With the addition of adjustable twin backstays the boat can be equipped with an asymmetrical spinnaker of 69 sqft or a conventional spinnaker of 85 sqft.

-The boat has a draft of 3.00 ft with the keel extended and 7 in with it retracted, allowing beaching or ground transportation on a trailer.
+The boat has a draft of 3.00 ft with the centerboard extended and 7 in with it retracted, allowing beaching or ground transportation on a trailer.

 A bracket is standard equipment and the boat is normally fitted with a small outboard motor of 2 hp for docking and maneuvering.

-The design has sleeping accommodation for two people, with two 78 in bunks in the bow cabin.
+The design has sleeping accommodation for two people, with two 78 in bunks in the cabin bow.
 The cabin has 45 in of headroom and the companionway hatch folds into a small table.
-A cockpit tent is an option.
+A cockpit tent is a common owner addition.

 The design has undergone continuous improvement over its production run.
 A mark II version was introduced in 1982.

 The design has a Portsmouth Yardstick racing average handicap of 135.8 and a hull speed of 4.5 kn.